mahesh42646/Treading-Hub/DATABASE_SETUP.md

 - Trading statistics are realistic for demonstration purposes
 - All content follows the trading/financial theme

-The database is now fully populated with comprehensive, realistic data that demonstrates all features of the Trading Hub platform.
+The database is now fully populated with comprehensive, realistic data that demonstrates all features of the Xfunding Flow platform.